-In order to comply with the European Union’s and/ or Switzerland’s Safe Harbor Principles, Blackboard commits to the resolution of complaints about your privacy and our collection or use of your personal information.
-We have committed to resolve any complaints by European Union and/or Switzerland citizens relating to this policy, which cannot be resolved directly with our company, through the EU Safe Harbor Dispute Resolution Procedure administered by the Council of Better Business Bureaus, Inc.
+In order to comply with the Swiss Safe Harbor Principles, Blackboard commits to the resolution of complaints about your privacy and our collection or use of your personal information.
+We have committed to resolve any complaints by Swiss citizens relating to this policy, which cannot be resolved directly with our company, through the Swiss Safe Harbor Dispute Resolution Procedure administered by JAMS.
+To learn more, visit the JAMS Website.

 If you have any questions regarding this policy, please contact:

 Notwithstanding the foregoing, however, with respect to Student Data, as discussed in Section 7, above, our data privacy practices are governed by our agreements with educational institutions and applicable law.
 Accordingly, any changes in our data handling practices involving Student Data would have to be in accordance with our agreements with educational institutions and applicable law.